 - A. Girls volleyball will be played during season four. - B. The Auburn League volleyball teams will play under National Federation rules (as mandated by W.I.A.A.).
 NAGS score book is acceptable to use. - C. Girls volleyball will have three levels of teams: - 1.
 Varsity composed of 8th grade students with a minimum of 15 players. - 2.
 Seventh composed of 7th grade students only.
 Teams should be divided up equitably within their own school. - 3.
 Sixth composed of 6th grade students only.
-Teams should be divided up equitably within their own school. - D. Dates: Ten days of practice are required before an athlete is eligible to participate in a sanctioned game for varsity and seventh.
-Sixth grade will have a total of eighteen contact days comprised of practices/matches. - E. Equipment: Nets official nets and standards (those selected by Auburn League). - 1.
-Height: 7' - 2.
-Ball: Any official 18-panel leather ball - F. Games will be rally score 25-25-25.
+Teams should be divided up equitably within their own school. - D. Dates: Eight days of practice are required before an athlete is eligible to participate in a sanctioned game for varsity and seventh.
+Sixth grade will have a total of eighteen contact days comprised of practices/matches.
+Practice should be a minimum of one and a half hours. - E. Equipment: Nets official nets and standards (those selected by Auburn League). - 1.
+Height: 7'

+2. Ball: Any official 18-panel leather ball that is stamped - either a white ball or a colored ball.

+- F. Games will be rally score 25-25-25.
 All games capped at 30 points.
 Libero is optional.
-Schools using the Libero must provide their own tracker. - G. An adult or a trained/approved high-school-aged student scorekeeper is required. - 1.
+The home team will provide the libero tracker for both teams.
+Head coaches will train their scorekeepers or a student to track. - G. An adult or a trained/approved high-school-aged student scorekeeper is required. - 1.
 Pre-game warm-up schedule is as follows: official warm-up time begins 10 minutes after visiting team arrives at school.
 If the varsity team is late, the coach/referee may agree to adjust the shared warm-up time as needed.
 Coaches and lines people-meeting should occur as early in the ten minute official warm-up as possible. - 2.
-7th and 8th grade level the first match will begin at 3:30 p.m.
-The second match will start at 4:40 p.m. - H. Your "best" six volleyball players should be on your first team.
-They should not be playing with second six players as the intent of the rule is to ensure a competitive balance at all times.
-If the libero is being used in the first game and is in the top "six", the coach will designate prior to the match, with a star on the roster, and inform the other coach, who is eligible to play in the second game.
-If one of your starters is pulled for behavioral reasons (or whatever), they should still be playing with the starting team only.
+7th and 8th grade level the first match will begin at-3:30-p.m.
+The second match will start at-4:30 p.m. - H. Your "best" six volleyball players should be on your first team and coaches will give due diligence to ensuring a competitive balance at all times.
+The second game should be filled with the next level of players.
+If there are enough athletes at the sixth and seventh grade level for a third game, the third group should play in this game.
+Coaches should discuss any intended variance with the opposing coach prior to the start of the game.

+If the libero is being used in the first game and is in the top "six", the coach will designate prior to the match, with a star on the roster, and inform the other coach, who is not eligible to play in the second game, except if the players are reduced to eleven.
 If the starred player serves in the first game, they will not be able to serve in the second game.
 It is possible that the Libero could play in all three games.